Affordable - one of the cheapest providers in the UK

 UK-based customer services - get support from a guaranteed UK call centre

-Annual CPI plus 3.9% price rises - prices for broadband, line, call plans and call charges will increase with the Consumer Price Index plus 3.9% in March every year
+Annual CPI plus 3.9% price rises - prices for broadband, line, call plans and call charges will increase with the Consumer Price Index plus 3.9% on March 31st every year

 Features at a glance

 Download speeds average 10Mbps for standard broadband, 36Mbps for Fibre, 66Mbps for Fibre Extra and up to 75Mb on Full Fibre

 18 month price contracts offered as standard, cheaper 12 month contracts may be offered during promotions